Xonshiz/comic-dl/ReadMe.md

 ### Reporting Issues
 If you're about to report some issue with the script, then please do include these things :
 * The command your entered.
 Yes, with the URL
 * The output of that command.
 You can simply copy the text from the terminal/command prompt and paste it.
-Make sure you put that output inside `` (tilde).
+Make sure you put that inside inside `` (tilde).
 * Your Operating System and python version.

 ### Suggesting A Feature